 How To Use Ambrosia Apples

-Snacking, salads, juicing, and baking
+Snacking, salads, juicing, baking, and freezing

 When Can I Find Ambrosia Apples

-Ambrosia Apple Fun Facts
+Ambrosia Apple FUN Facts

 - Ambrosia is a low-acid apples, which means it is easier on the stomach.